saisha-r/Portfolio/converting_files_into_single_dataframe.md

-# Converting Files into a Single Dataframe
+# Converting Files into a Single DataFrame

-From a folder of data files from a flanker experiment, the following codes:
+From a folder of data files from a flanker experiment, the following code:

 1) Imports the glob module in order to use the glob function to match file patterns